FuelLabs/fuel-hyperlane-integration/README.md

 More detailed information about the contracts can be found in the Hyperlane Protocol [documentation](https://docs.hyperlane.xyz/docs/protocol/protocol-overview).

+## Notes

+- Due to Fuel not having token approvals, when utilizing WarpRoute contracts, the tokens and the transfer are sent as 2 separate transactions.
+In order to avoid the risk of being frontrun, a multicall should be used to execute the two transactions atomically.

 ## Setup

 The Fuel toolchain and prerequisites are required to build the contracts.